-- Classroom doors close promptly at 8:50am.
+- Classroom doors close promptly at 9:000am.
 If children arrive after this time, they must be brought into school by an adult, a late slip needs to be completed and signed by the parent/carer.
-If the register has closed this late will be recorded as unauthorised. - If a child arrives late, it is unfair to send your child into school alone when they are late as very often they do not know how to complete this form - Attendance Support Workers will ascertain reasons for late arrivals.
-Where a child is arriving persistently late, the Attendance Officer will write to the parents inviting them into school for a meeting to discuss why their child is not arriving at school on time, this could include the completion of a parenting contract, signed by all parties.
-If after the meeting has been held, the lateness continues this could lead to a referral being made by the school for a Penalty Notice to be issued to both parents for failure to ensure regular attendance. - Support will be given to families (i.e. home visits/review meetings/free breakfast club) as far as possible within the resources available to the school but children will not be directly collected from home by staff members other than in extremely unusual circumstances on a "one off" basis. - Children who have 5 or more lates within a half term will be given a punctuality chart to monitor their punctuality and this will earn them a reward if they achieve a week on time every day.
+If the register has closed this late will be recorded as unauthorised. - If a child arrives late, it is unfair to send your child into school alone when they are late as very often they do not know how to complete this form - Attendance Support Worker will ascertain reasons for late arrivals.
+Where a child is arriving persistently late, the Attendance Support Worker will write to the parents inviting them into school for a meeting to discuss why their child is not arriving at school on time, this could include the completion of a parenting contract, signed by all parties.
+If after the meeting has been held, the lateness continues this could lead to a referral being made by the school for a Penalty Notice to be issued to both parents for failure to ensure regular attendance. - If lateness is caused by an issue related to COVID-19, such as the availability of public transport or family members self-isolating, consideration will be given to this, support will be provided wherever possible by school, and school will work in partnership with families to resolve any issues. - Support will be given to families (i.e. home visits/review meetings/free breakfast club) as far as possible within the resources available to the school but children will not be collected from home by staff members due to the risks around private transport and the current COVID-19 pandemic. - Children who have 5 or more lates within a half term will be given a punctuality chart to monitor their punctuality and this will earn them a reward if they achieve a week on time every day.
 This will end once their lateness falls below 5 lates in a half term.

-4. Authorised & Unauthorised Absences
+4.1 Authorised & Unauthorised Absences